 - It’s safe for your baby.

-- It doesn’t need an anesthesiologist, doctor or midwife to administer, so you can start using it as soon as you want to.
+- You don’t need an anesthesiologist, doctor or midwife to administer it, so you can start using it as soon as you want to.

 - It can be used for a home birth.